The Best Places to Travel This September

 The runaway success of Crazy Rich Asians, which hit number one at the box office following its blockbuster debut, has thrown Singapore into the limelight.
 There’s plenty to love about this dynamic city-state, from its over-the-top hotels (we’re looking at you, Marina Bay Sands, with your gravity-defying 57th-floor infinity pool) to its incredible food scene.
 You could easily spend a week eating your way through the city's hawker stalls and upscale restaurants like Violet Oon, exploring the diverse neighborhoods of Chinatown and Little India, and shopping at the boutiques on Haji Lane.
-While the iconic Raffles Singapore undergoes a renovation, there are plenty of other great places to stay: we suggest the industrial-chic Warehouse Hotel on the banks of the Singapore River.
+The iconic Raffles Singapore just remerged from a sweeping renovation; for something a little less classic, check out the industrial-chic Warehouse Hotel on the banks of the Singapore River.

 Amalfi Coast & Ischia, Italy

 Italy’s glittering Amalfi Coast is typically cast as a summer destination, but if you want to avoid the crowds and enjoy lower airfares and hotel rates, fall is the best time to go.
 In September, it’ll still be warm enough to swim in the Mediterranean and hang out at the area's famous beaches.
 With the money you'll save on flights, might we suggest splurging on a room at Le Sirenuse in Positano, Palazzo Avino in Ravello, or the Santa Caterina in Amalfi?
-All three are members of Leading Hotels of the World, which will be rolling out its revamped Leaders Club loyalty program this fall, offering the chance to earn complimentary nights, room upgrades, and more.
-You can also catch the ferry to Ischia (where HBO has been filming its TV adaptation of Elena Ferrante’s bestselling Neapolitan Novels) and explore the island by boat or vespa.
+All three are members of Leading Hotels of the World and bookable via its Leaders Club loyalty program, which offers the chance to earn complimentary nights, room upgrades, and more.
+You can also catch the ferry to Ischia (where HBO filmed its TV adaptation of Elena Ferrante’s bestselling Neapolitan Novels) and explore the island by boat or vespa.

 All September long, the Motor City will be celebrating Detroit’s Month of Design with a series of events including the popular Market After Dark, which is expected to draw 20,000 people to Eastern Market to see murals, hear music in the streets, and eat great food.
 If you’ve been curious to experience Detroit’s comeback, this is the time to go.
-Check into the beautiful new Siren Hotel, which recently debuted its eight-seat tasting menu counter by award-winning chef Garrett Lipar in addition to a bubblegum-pink Candy Bar and Populace Coffee Roasters in the lobby.
-(A restaurant by acclaimed chef Kate Williams is slated to open this fall.)
+Check into the beautiful Siren Hotel, which features an eight-seat tasting menu counter by award-winning chef Garrett Lipar in addition to a bubblegum-pink Candy Bar, Populace Coffee Roasters in the lobby, and a restaurant by acclaimed chef Kate Williams.
 Before you leave town, be sure to visit the Detroit Institute of Arts to see Diego Rivera’s monumental murals and stroll the Belt, a public alley covered in street art.

 Buenos Aires, Argentina

-The Argentine capital’s reputation as South America’s most important art city will be cemented this September when Art Basel launches its Cities program.
-The week-long event is being curated by artistic director Cecilia Alemani (she previously brought her expertise to New York's High Line and the Italy pavilion at the Venice Biennale) and includes work by world-renowned talents like Italian sculptor Maurizio Cattelan and American mixed-media artist David Horvitz.
+The Argentine capital’s reputation as South America’s most important art city was cemented last year when Art Basel launched its Cities program, a week-long event curated by artistic director Cecilia Alemani (who previously brought her expertise to New York's High Line and the Italy pavilion at the Venice Biennale) and included work by world-renowned talents like Italian sculptor Maurizio Cattelan and American mixed-media artist David Horvitz.
+Although the event is taking place in Miami Beach in 2019, a visit to Buenos Aires proper is a must.
 Our favorite place to stay is the Faena Hotel, which ushered in Puerto Madero’s renaissance with its theatrical design by Philippe Starck, excellent restaurants, and the best tango show in the city.
 Buenos Aires is also known for its incredible shopping—head to the vintage markets in San Telmo for unique finds and hit up the indie boutiques in Palermo to discover emerging Argentine designers.

 Is there ever a bad time to visit Lisbon?
 We think not—but September is especially great.
 The city starts to cool off after the hot summer and music festivals like LISB-ON and Nova Batida heat up the party scene.
-Check into the luxurious Tivoli Avenida Liberdade, which unveiled a multi-million-dollar renovation last year and recently debuted an Eastern-influenced Anantara Spa; the hotel is the perfect base for exploring the vibrant Chiado neighborhood, which is full of boutiques like A Vida Portuguesa and Livraria Bertrand, the world’s oldest bookstore.
+Check into the luxurious Tivoli Avenida Liberdade, which debuted an Eastern-influenced Anantara Spa after a multi-million-dollar renovation; the hotel is the perfect base for exploring the vibrant Chiado neighborhood, which is full of boutiques like A Vida Portuguesa and Livraria Bertrand, the world’s oldest bookstore.
 Combine Lisbon with a trip to nearby Sintra, a fairytale village where Portuguese royalty built their castles.
 You can even stay overnight in one of them at the Tivoli Palácio de Seteais, which is housed in a UNESCO-listed 18th-century fortress complete with manicured gardens and frescoed guest rooms.

 Vancouver, British Columbia